Weinstein handlebodies for complements of smoothed toric divisors: Invariants

-\begin{prop} Any Weinstein $4$-manifold $X$ constructed by attaching $1$ or $2$-handles to $T^*F$ for $i=1,\ldots, k$ and any orientable surface $F$ has nonvanishing symplectic topology. \end{prop}
+\begin{prop} Let $F$ be an orientable surface and let $X$ be any Weinstein $4$-manifold constructed by attaching $1$ or $2$-handles to $D^*F$ and taking its cylindrical completion.
+Then $X$ has nonvanishing symplectic homology. \end{prop}

+\begin{proof} Let $X_{\Lambda}$ be a Weinstein $4$-manifold constructed by attaching $2$-handles along a Legendrian link $\Lambda$ to the subcritical Weinstein domain with boundary $\#^k(S^1\times S^2)$ and taking its cylindrical completion.
+The Legendrian surgery formula states that $S\mathbf{H}(X_{\Lambda})=LC\mathbf{H}^{H_0}(\Lambda)$ (Corollary $5.7$ in~\cite{BEE}) where $LC\mathbf{H}^{H_0}(\Lambda)$ is the homology of the Hochschild complex generated by cyclically composable non-empty words of Reeb chords.
+See Section $4$ of~\cite{BEE} for the definition of $LC\mathbf{H}^{H_0}(\Lambda)$, and sections $5-6$ of \cite{BEE} as well as the proofs of Theorems $1.2$ and $1.3$ of~\cite{Ekholm} for the proof of this surgery formula.
+By Theorem $1.6$ of~\cite{orsola_thesis} (a generalization of Corollary $1.4$ in~\cite{Leverson}), if any sublink of $\Lambda$ has a graded augmentation then the complex $LCC^{H_0}(\Lambda)$ has at least one cycle that is not in the image of the differential.
+Therefore, the symplectic homology of $X_{\Lambda}$ is non-vanishing.

-\begin{proof} Consider the Gompf handlebody of $T^*F$ which has a single $2$-handle attached along a Legendrian that we will denote by $\Lambda_0$.
+Let $X$ denote any Weinstein $4$-manifold $X$ constructed by attaching $1$ or $2$-handles to $D^*F$ and taking its cylindrical completion.
+The Gompf handlebody of $D^*F$ has a single $2$-handle attached along a Legendrian that we denote by $\Lambda_0$.
 Note that by construction $\Lambda_0$ is a sublink of the Weinstein handlebody diagram of $X$.
-Furthermore, it can be checked that $\Lambda_0$ has a graded normal ruling.
-Figure~\ref{fig:normal_ruling} illustrates a graded normal ruling for the case $F=T^2$.
-Therefore, $\Lambda_0$ has a graded augmentation.
-By the criterion in ~\cite{orsola_thesis} we can conclude that the symplectic homology of $X$ is non-vanishing. \end{proof}
+Figure~\ref{fig:normal_ruling} illustrates a graded normal ruling on the front of $\Lambda_0$ which pairs all strands that go through the same $1$-handle.
+Therefore, $\Lambda_0$ has a graded augmentation by~\cite{Leverson}.
+Then, by Theorem $1.6$ of~\cite{orsola_thesis}, we know that the symplectic homology of $X$ is non-vanishing. \end{proof}

-A flexible Weinstein manifold has vanishing symplectic homology so we obtain the following Corollary. \begin{cor} Any Weinstein $4$-manifold constructed by attaching $1$- or $2$-handles to $D^*F$, with $F$ any orientable surface, is not a flexible Weinstein manifold. \end{cor}
+A flexible Weinstein manifold has vanishing symplectic homology by~\cite{Cielibak} so we obtain the following corollary.

+\begin{cor} Any Weinstein $4$-manifold $X$ constructed by attaching $1$- or $2$-handles to $T^*F$ for $i=1,\ldots, k$ for any orientable closed surface $F$, is not a flexible Weinstein manifold. \end{cor}